Menu

 Donald Kaplan, a junior at the University of Miami, is a native of New Jersey.
 In 1947 he sang as soloist with the New Jersey All-State Chorus in Convention Hall, Atlantic City and at the Mosque Theatre in Newark.
 He made his professional debut with the Miami Opera Guild in "Aida".
 He had his own radio show on station WTTT in Miami and when time permits he takes part in the University of Miami productions.
 He was with the Music Circus in Miami in the 1949 season.

-John Jarvis John Jarvis took his degree at the Julia Hart Music School in Hartford, CT.
-He made his debut on Broadway in the New York City Center production of "Show Boat" during the 1948-49 season and he later toured with "The Merry Widow".
+John Jarvis took his degree at the Julia Hart Music School in Hartford, CT.
+He made his debut on Broadway in the New York City Center production of "Show Boat" during the 1948-1949 season and he later toured with "The Merry Widow."

 John Faulkner is a graduate of Western Reserve University and the Cleveland institute of Music.
 He made his professional debut at the Cain Park Theatre in Cleveland as the Prince in "The Student Prince".